-Students must complete two, 50-minute sessions each week.
+Students must complete two, 60-minute sessions each week.
 More sessions each week will result in faster progress.

-Sessions are $55 per 50-minute lesson.
-Payment is required at the beginning of the month for all sessions for that month.
+Sessions are $55 per 60-minute in-person or remote lesson.
+Payment is required in advance of the lessons.
 In case of illness or an emergency, make-up sessions are offered.

 How it Works